Rereading My Childhood — The Baby-Sitters Club #18: Stacey’s Mistake

 After the play, the BSC is able to really catch up and have the sleepover they wanted.
 They recap events like Jeff moving back to California and the pageant.
 Exactly like one of those sitcom episodes where the show wanted to save money so they show scenes from previous episodes.
 “Remember when we had to put on that party for Mr. Ramshambuler and you dropped the cake.”
 And then they’d show the scene of the guy tripping and falling into a huge cake.
 Then some old lady says, “If he comes with the cake, I’ll have a slice.”
 Something like that.
 The book turns into that.

-The next morning, Stacey makes them bagels.
+The next morning, Stacey makes their bagels.
 Kristy is weird about smoked salmon, just like someone from 1987.
 Then they say their goodbyes at the train station.

 Well, I sure didn’t figure out why New Yorkers are so angry, but I appreciated the scenes at the museum.
 I like most museums, but I especially like museums with dinosaurs.
 New York City is a place with dinosaurs, so it’s worth the acclaim it has received.
 Do I think it should be the pinnacle of American ingenuity?
 I would argue that the presence of Wall Street and a terrible, political-office-stealing mob family stains New York’s reputation, but I’m happy there is a city where rats and pigeons fight each other and there are enough people with cameras to capture it.